HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### QuickLinks & Comments:
 - Note: the common QuickLinks may be effective - since this is a second WORKs instance.
+  - 260424: TbH is likely superior to the preceding copyBlock
   - 260422: NotebookLLM refinements
     - https://keep.google.com/#NOTE/1DMrXz4FDmn567ZWmxD6GHclFy9SMo05oBC6FPkYBm6VK5oRZr56vduubRG-Aras
   - 0925: DoorScore meeting set